-People visit and read your webpages because they are looking for reasons to entrust their health to your practice.
+People visit and read your webpages because they want reasons to entrust their health to your practice.

-Your information must be absolutely top-notch, literally filled with expertise, authoritativeness, and trustworthiness.
+Your information must be top-notch, filled with expertise, authoritativeness, and trustworthiness.

-Only then do you even stand a chance of ranking well in the healthcare industry.
+Only then do you stand a chance of ranking well in the healthcare industry.